What do student Bigs do?

-This volunteer opportunity is open to students from all Butler County high schools and from colleges!
+This volunteer opportunity is open to students from all Butler County high schools and colleges/universities:

 - Student Bigs must be in 9th grade or above starting in the 2022-2023 academic year

 - Students Bigs must be able to commit to 90 minutes per week for the entire academic year; programs don't meet during the summer or holiday breaks

 - Student Bigs must have access to transportation to and from the mentoring site

 How do I learn more or sign up?